seba-1511/dist_tuto.pth/tuto.md

 We have been using the environment variable initialization method throughout this tutorial.
 By setting the following four environment variables on all machines, all processes will be able to properly connect to the master, obtain information about the other processes, and finally handshake with them.

-* `MASTER_ADDR`: A free port on the machine that will host the process with rank 0.
+* `MASTER_PORT`: A free port on the machine that will host the process with rank 0.
-* `MASTER_PORT`: IP address of the machine that will host the process with rank 0.
+* `MASTER_ADDR`: IP address of the machine that will host the process with rank 0.
 * `WORLD_SIZE`: The total number of processes, so that the master knows how many workers to wait for.
 * `RANK`: Rank of each process, so they will know whether it is the master of a worker.

 ### Shared File System

 The shared filesystem requires all processes to have access to a shared file system, and will coordinate them through a shared file.
 This means that each process will open the file, write its information, and wait until everybody did so.
+After what all required information will be readily available to all processes.
 In order to avoid race conditions, the file system must support locking through [fcntl](http://man7.org/linux/man-pages/man2/fcntl.2.html).
-Note that you can specify ranks manually, or let the processes figure it out by themselves.
-Be defining a unique `groupname` per job, you can use the same file path for multiple jobs and safely avoid collision.
+Note that you can specify ranks manually or let the processes figure it out by themselves.
+Be defining a unique `groupname` per job you can use the same file path for multiple jobs and safely avoid collision.

 ~~~python
 dist.init_process_group(init_method='file:///mnt/nfs/sharedfile', world_size=4,